marcbourlon/TipTap/README.md

 Even if you do, you will not always.
 And now, try with tri-tap, or worse, double tri-swipe!
 This inaccuracy was one of the main reason to create this lib, and by far the biggest technical issue to solve.
 To do this, when a pointer event occurs, it will wait for a tiny amount of time to see if other similar events come.
-If it happens, it will group the event together, a bit like what is done natively by iOS with its touch events and the touches* arrays.
+If it happens, it will group the event together, a bit like what is done natively by iOS with its touch events and the touches\* arrays.
+Let's call this HIC (Human Inaccuracy Compensation).
 * despite the previous step, not miss any event!
 * differenciate simply between tap, tip (long tap), swipe, move, pinch, spread, rotate...
 * give a rich but simple language to define complex gestures, in an Event-like syntax.
 Example: